 The material plus labor contract rate or contraction rate is generally between 1000 to 2000 Rs.
 Per sq ft depending upon the quality of work, location, and contractor reputation in work.

-- Contactor is responsible for material supply so owner is free for other work.
+- A Contactor is responsible for material supply so the owner is free for other work.

-- Contractor has good experience in material buying so he will select good quality material for construction.
+- The Contractor has good experience in material buying so he will select good quality materials for construction.

-- As contactor buy material for construction, he will try to save money in material buying.
+- As the contractor buys material for construction, he will try to save money on material buying.

-- Contractor told labour to use less material which results in poor construction.
+- The Contractor told labour to use less material which results in poor construction.